BjornKennethHolmstrom/CommuniTree/README.md

 - Enhanced multi-language support (English and Swedish) with comprehensive translations
 - Project management system with CRUD operations and detailed project views
 - Event management system with CRUD operations
+- Community management system with CRUD operations
-- Community event calendar with RSVP functionality
+- Community event calendar with RSVP functionality and community filtering
-- Search and filter functionality for projects and events
+- Search and filter functionality for projects, events, and communities
 - Pagination for project and event listings
 - User authentication system with JWT and token refresh mechanism
 - User roles and permissions (Admin, Regular User)